-Table 2-6 and Figure 2-8 show a net increase of 17.72 psi in wellhead pressure, a net decline of 144.24 psi in downhole pressure and a corresponding net decline of 359.66 feet in the water level in the well for the entire approximate 19.5-year period of record.
+Table 2-6 and Figure 2-8 show a net increase of 27.50 psi in wellhead pressure, a net decline of 148.69 psi in downhole pressure and a corresponding net decline of 392.49 feet in the water level in the well for the entire approximate 21.5-year period of record.
 Figure 2-8 also shows a steady decline in the bottomhole pressure curve for the period of record, while the wellhead pressure curve shows two notable increases in the well pressure regime.
 Both increases in wellhead pressure suggest stimulation of gas flow into the well with corresponding declines in the water level occurred in response to venting the well in July 2003, June and July 2009 and August 2011.
 However, the most substantial cause for gas pressure increase during the period of record was the replacement of monitoring equipment and minimization of fittings leakage in July 2009.
 A significant leak was again repaired during the 2011 well inspection.
 In 2016 a failure of both LevelTrolls occurred requiring complete bleed-off of the well to install replacements.
 The pressure response shows that while the lower pressure regime appears to have returned to the previous trend, the wellhead pressure shows fall-off and then relative stabilization since the LevelTroll was replaced.
-This indicates that with the release of the wellhead pressure of nearly 300 psi during the well bleed-off, water was allowed to substantially flow to the well and disrupt the previous

-2022 4M Project Monitor Wells Summary Report - Final COGCC pressure regime.
-2018-2022 pressure data demonstrates that following this bleed-off the wellhead pressure has remained depressed at approximately 30 psi and relatively stable but slightly increasing pressure trend.
+This indicates that with the release of the well mad disrupt the previous pressure regime.
+2018-2024 pressure data demonstrates that following this bleed-off the wellhead pressure has remained depressed at approximately 30 psi and relatively stable but slightly increasing pressure trend.
 This is likely because the water head pressure of approximately 1000 feet (430 psi) is effectively preventing significant gas build-up at the wellhead.